Skip to content

 The API (publicly accessible methods) is documented in a later post.

-The plugin comes with three localizations defined (the ones I wanted): $.ui.flexcal.l10n.en (English-language civil calendar), $.ui.flexcal.l10n.jewish (Jewish calendar with English names) and $.ui.flexcal.l10n['jewish-he'] (Jewish calendar with Hebrew names), and two calendar-generating functions: $.ui.flexcal.calendars.gregorian and $.ui.flexcal.calendars.jewish.
+The plugin comes with three localizations defined (the ones I wanted): $.bililite.flexcal.l10n.en (English-language civil calendar), $.bililite.flexcal.l10n.jewish (Jewish calendar with English names) and $.bililite.flexcal.l10n['he-jewish'] (Jewish calendar with Hebrew names), and two calendar-generating functions: $.bililite.flexcal.calendars.gregorian and $.bililite.flexcal.calendars.jewish.

-The options object that is passed to the transition function was designed to allow drop-in use of Mike Alsup's excellent cycle plugin, with $(selector).flexcal({transition: $.fn.cycle.next}), though I haven't tested this yet.
+The options object that is passed to the transition function was designed to allow drop-in use of Mike Alsup's excellent cycle plugin, with $(selector).flexcal({transition: $.fn.cycle.next}), though it doesn't work that easily.

 Examples